 Cheaper than traditional means for both the consumer and the marketer - and easy enough for almost any age group to understand and engage with - Mobile Marketing really is a streamlined version of traditional e-Marketing.

 Life Insurance Corporation of India used puppets to educate rural masses about Life Insurance; enlisting the help of the literacy house in Luck now.
 These plays were shown to the audience in villages in UP, Bihar, & MP.
-The number of inquires at local Life Insurance Companies during the period immediately following the performance was compared with normal frequency and found to be considerable higher.
+The number of inquiries at local Life Insurance Companies during the period immediately following the performance was compared with normal frequency and found to be considerably higher.
 The field staff of the corporation also reported a definite impact on the business.

-Folk theaters are mainly short and rhythmic in form.
+Folk theatres are mainly short and rhythmic in form.
 The simple tunes help in informing and educating the people in informal and interesting manner.
-It has been used as an effective medium for social protest against injustice, Folk theaters are mainly short and rhythmic in form.
+It has been used as an effective medium for social protest against injustice, Folk theatres are mainly short and rhythmic in form.
 The simple tunes help in informing and educating the people in informal and interesting manner.
 It has been used as an effective medium for social protest against injustice, exploitation and oppression.

 Balliye Kanak Biye – Wheat Cultivation.

 BBLIL used Magician quite effectively for the launch of Kadak Chhap Tea in Etawah.